apix/cache/README.md

   $memcached  = new \Memcached;     // a Memcached instance
   $shared_cache = new Cache\Memcached($memcached, $options);
 ```
-### Options for to the PDO backends
+### PDO backends specific

 Note if preflight is set to true (default), the required DB table(s), if missing, will be created on-the-fly.
-Set preflight to false in order to avoid the expensive checks...
+Set preflight to false in order to avoid the extra checks...

 ```php
   // additional (default) options, specific to PDO